-Religious magazines and newspapers are a way to reach people suffering with mental health problems and give them a message of hope.
+Religious magazines and newspapers are a way to reach people suffering from mental health problems and give them a message of hope.
 There is often stigma surrounding this topic that causes additional and needless pain to both the sufferer and those around them.
-This can go on for years and through generations.
+This can persist for years and through generations.

-I see a nationwide mental health problem that is getting neither the understanding nor the help it deserves.
+I see a nationwide mental health problem that isn't receiving the understanding nor the help it deserves.

 It is no exaggeration to claim that Britain is in the grip of a mental health crisis.
-Millions admit to having suffered, or are currently suffering, with anxiety and despair which medical statistics can confirm in grim detail.
+Millions admit to having suffered, or currently suffering, from anxiety and despair, which medical statistics can confirm in grim detail.

-In a Unicef report commissioned by the Department for Education, a culture of 'compulsive consumerism' was cited as a major contributing factor to the onset of mental illness and breakdown of the family structure.
+In a Unicef report commissioned by the Department for Education, a culture of "compulsive consumerism" was cited as a major contributing factor to the onset of mental illness and the breakdown of the family structure.

-The great psychologist Carl Jung always wrote in support of the benefits of embracing meditation and a spiritual framework for clients who had suffered trauma and were needing healing of the psyche.
-The UK'S mental health crisis could be reduced by reintroducing spirituality instead of focusing on material gain.
+The great psychologist Carl Jung always wrote in support of the benefits of embracing meditation and a spiritual framework for clients who had suffered trauma and needed healing of the psyche.
+The UK's mental health crisis could be reduced by reintroducing spirituality instead of focusing on material gain.

-In essence, a spiritual balance could be summarised as looking to the good and drawing on the positive in order to outweigh the negative.
+In essence, a spiritual balance could be summarised as looking for the good and drawing on the positive to outweigh the negative.

-What we focus on, they give us more of.
-Doom and gloom become a self-perpetuating and ever widening cycle of negativity.
-Advertising and marketing also play a large part in the deliberate manufacture of discontent in order to create needy revenue streams out of stimulated consumerism.
+What we focus on, we tend to get more of.
+Doom and gloom become a self-perpetuating and ever-widening cycle of negativity.
+Advertising and marketing also play a large part in the deliberate manufacture of discontent to create needy revenue streams out of stimulated consumerism.

 When greed is nurtured and contentment attacked, what chance does peace of mind have?

-Readers send me letters to express their feelings and talk about grief, after being inspired by stories in religious magazines.
+Readers send me letters expressing their feelings and talking about grief after being inspired by stories in religious magazines.

 This is how media can be very helpful to society.
 Newspapers and magazines give people a chance to speak about grief.

-Response to inspirational literature was very positive.
-Practical reports of how people can rebuild their lives from out of the ruins of drug addiction or depression, and in turn help others to do the same.
+The response to inspirational literature was very positive.
+Practical reports of how people can rebuild their lives from the ruins of drug addiction or depression, and in turn, help others do the same.

 I have observed countless people become able to recover and get well.

-This experience made me want to set up a publishing company in a bid to reach more people in need and give them a chance to voice their feelings.
+This experience made me want to set up a publishing company to reach more people in need and give them a chance to voice their feelings.

-Being able to be able to talk about traumatic events is vital to the healing process.
+Being able to talk about traumatic events is vital to the healing process.
 Too many former members of the armed forces live haunted lives after being mentally scarred.
 Conversation can break the isolation.
 Even Prince Harry has recently encouraged people to talk about grief and their mental health.

-Spirituality could bridge this divide, even if it may be a different kind of spirituality than that which was more common twenty, fifty or a hundred years ago.
+Spirituality could bridge this divide, even if it may be a different kind of spirituality than what was more common twenty, fifty, or a hundred years ago.

-Self help groups such as Alcoholics Anonymous thrive through not enforcing any specific brand of religion but at the same time use their literature and philosophy to actively encourage viewing mental health from a spiritual perspective.
+Self-help groups such as Alcoholics Anonymous thrive by not enforcing any specific brand of religion, but at the same time, they use their literature and philosophy to actively encourage viewing mental health from a spiritual perspective.
 There is no doubt that they save many lives through this open-door approach.

-Trashing all religions is harmful to a progressive society, not to mention scientifically worthless – it's throwing the baby out with the bathwater.
-Our current avoidance of embracing the clear benefits religion and spirituality has to offer has led to a materialistic society, which may be partly to blame for the rising numbers of mental health issues in growing numbers of people.
+Dismissing all religions is harmful to a progressive society, not to mention scientifically worthless - it's throwing the baby out with the bathwater.
+Our current avoidance of embracing the clear benefits religion and spirituality have to offer has led to a materialistic society, which may be partly to blame for the rising numbers of mental health issues in growing numbers of people.

 This spiritual-phobia coupled with the mainstream media's relentless focus on bad news is ultimately bad for your happiness and your mental health.

 A spiritual dimension to living, offering a well-argued alternative viewpoint, challenges our personal and collective values, reminding us that we are all more than what we accumulate.
-Theology and faith journalism has a place in the era of new media and helps paves a way out of a commercialised rat race.
+Theology and faith journalism have a place in the era of new media and help pave a way out of a commercialised rat race.

 Whether you identify with religion or not, there is a fundamental honesty contained in the teachings of most faith-based communities when they warn people against the empty pursuit of materialism and attaching oneself too completely to any of the world's fleeting and ultimately finite pleasures.

-My experience has been that by delivering beneficial newspaper and magazines through armed forces chaplaincies, hospitals, prisons and community centres, a message of hope can be effectively offered and shared.
+My experience has been that by delivering beneficial newspapers and magazines through armed forces chaplaincies, hospitals, prisons, and community centers, a message of hope can be effectively offered and shared.

 Good communication is a great healer.

-As long as religious people put the needs of genuinely helping others ahead of promoting their religion beliefs, all is good.
-After all, a faith themed magazine in a hospital or a war zone can lift the spirits, if responsibly presented.
+As long as religious people put the needs of genuinely helping others ahead of promoting their religious beliefs, all is good.
+After all, a faith-themed magazine in a hospital or a war zone can lift the spirits if responsibly presented.